-Software The programs or instructions which make the computer perform specified tasks.
+Software The programs or instructions which make the computer per forn n specified t asks.

-Hardware The equipment which makes up a computer system.
-Hardware includes the computer, monitor, disk drive, program recorder and printer.
+Hardware The equi ipment which makes up a compi ıter

+system.

+monitor, disk drive, progra m rec orner and

+printer.

-Printer A device which produces on paper characters ----- previously stored in the computer's memory.
+Printer A device which produces on paper characters

+previously stored in the computer's memory.

 Printers are also known as line printers.